-Are potential outsourcing issues holding you back from utilizing remote workers to grow your business?
-As with everything in business (and life in general), there is always a potential for making mistakes and going through learning experiences when it comes to hiring online workers to handle aspects of your business.
+Are potential outsourcing issues holding you back from utilizing remote freelancers to grow your business?
+As with everything in business (and life in general), there is always a potential for making mistakes and going through learning experiences when it comes to hiring online freelancers to handle aspects of your business.
 However, as a small business owner looking to leverage your time, outsourcing can be the key to big growth and a significant increase in revenue.

 Take advantage of the lessons learned from the experts to avoid outsourcing issues.
-Here are the top 5 strategies you can take when you begin to hire remote workers to help with your business.
+Here are the top 5 strategies you can take when you begin to hire remote freelancers to help with your business.

 Avoid Outsourcing Issues: Don’t be Cheap